skip to content

 Keyuri Mehta

-CATS Team Administrator
+Team Administrator

-Keyuri Mehta joined CATS team in 2023 as the CATS Team Administrator, she has a Masters in Regenerative Medicine from Queen Mary University of London.
+Keyuri joined the CATS team in May 2023 as the CATS Team Administrator, she has a Masters in Regenerative Medicine from Queen Mary University of London.
 Keyuri handles administrative responsibilities for various CATS initiatives, including the Expert in Residence and Access to Expertise programs.
 Moreover, she also manages the CATS communications and events portfolio.

 Contact Keyuri